hasanquddusi1/Expense-Reimbursement-System/README.md

 # Expense-Reimbursement-System
 ## Project Description
-Expense Reimbursement System is an application that allows users to sign-in and submit their expense reimbursement requests.
+Expense Reimbursement System (ERS) is a web application that allows users to sign-in and submit requests for reimbursing work related expenses.

-# Technologies used
+## Technologies used

 - Python
 - Flask